 There are a number of factors to consider when approving and implementing a student’s accommodations; from the specific barriers they experience, to their own learning strengths, Accessibility Counselors work closely with students to determine the accommodations that might make the most sense for them.
 However, the insight you bring is just as important to this conversation.
 Your partnership in our common goal of ensuring students have the opportunity to learn is valuable and we hope that the information on this page will help you to understand a bit more about implementing accommodations and the steps you can take to create a more inclusive and accessible classroom.

 The Office of Faculty Development's website features a great breakdown of accessibility principles and best practices.
 We encourage you to use it as a resource as you design your course(s).
 Below is a list of common aspects of instructing students with disabilities in different modalities, which features some snippets from the Office of Faculty Development website on the Accessible Technology Initiative and Accessibility Principles & Best Practices.
-As always, should you have any questions or concerns about the use of a student’s accommodation(s), please reach out to the accessibility counselor whose name and email address appear at the bottom of their Determination of Accommodations letter.
+As always, should you have any questions or concerns about the use of a student’s accommodation(s), please reach out to the accessibility counselor whose name and email address appear at the bottom of the accommodations notification email you receive.

 Textbook Adoption is the first accommodation-related factor that pertains to your course's accessibility.
 The remediation of textbooks and course materials can take 4-6 weeks depending on the book, publisher, and initial accessibility of the material.
 Timely adoption of your Textbook provides students and ITS Accessible Media the time needed to ensure that students are able to begin the semester with accessible material.
 The deadlines for textbook adoption are below:

 Winter & Spring Deadline: Mid-October

 Delays in Textbook Adoption may result in delays in accessible materials being distributed to students.
 You may be requested to provide flexibility regarding assignments, quizzes, and exam dates to account for these delays.